prevention-icon

 Why should I worry about Indian meal moths?

-Pantry moth larvae are thought to be harmless to people as they don’t spread diseases.
+Indian pantry moth larvae are thought to be harmless to people as they don’t spread diseases.
 However, having silk webbing and droppings in your food items makes them unfit for consumption.

+Indian meal moths lay eggs within food items or fabrics, where the Indian meal moth larvae can subsequently feed.
 With females able to lay 60-400 eggs at a time, often in hard to reach places, it doesn’t take long for an outbreak to happen.

 This means that pantry moths pose a major threat to warehouse and distribution facilities in particular, where there is a large volume of stored food.
 An outbreak could result in a significant and costly loss of stock.